Rodin, what’s new

 Rodin Ups & Downs

 I was born in 1840 on rue de l’Arbalète, in the 5th arrondissement of Paris.
-I had three brothers and sisters, but by the age of 22 I was the only surviving child.
+I had four brothers and sisters, but by the age of 22 I was the only surviving child.
 I was deeply affected by the death of my elder sister, Maria.
 My parents were simple people; my father passed on his values to me and supported me in my choices.
 He told me, “If you want to be an artist, be the best.”
 It was thanks to him that I produced my first artwork.

 I was a mediocre student.
 I was short-sighted, I had trouble with spelling and grammar.
 I was the silent type, unwilling to speak in class.
 Pencils and clay were my natural means of expression.